hoangtnk/rate_limit/README.md

   -rate       rate at which to limit traffic (mbit)
 ```

 Inside the code, I set the timeout for sniff function to 32400 seconds (9 hours), with the purpose of schedule the script to run at 9:00 every morning.
-Therefore, we only rate limit traffic during working hours (from 9:00 to 18:00).
+As a result, we only rate limit traffic during working hours (from 9:00 to 18:00).

 If you just want to collect IP addresses of Fshare servers, type **crontab -e** and add this line to the file:
 ```